Mental Status Exam

 When are Mental Status Exams Performed?

 Mental status exams are often performed during the first one or two sessions with a client as part of the initial assessment and when reassessing their symptoms.
-It should be performed in person and not over the phone due to its visual elements.
-Mental status exams are especially useful in helping clinicians differentiate between various psychiatric and neurological disorders.
+Due to its visual elements, it should be performed in person and not over the phone.
+Mental status exams are instrumental in helping clinicians differentiate between various psychiatric and neurological disorders.

 As a behavioral health professional, you may choose to complete regular mental status exams to identify progress or on an as-needed basis throughout the treatment process.
 Completing a mental status exam at the end of treatment can highlight the differences in a client's presentation and illustrate their growth.
 Keep our mental status exam cheat sheet handy to help guide your exam process.